Ordina-Group/pythoneers-rust-workshop/README.md

     // here your function
 }
 ```
-the `#[pyfunction]` is a macro to let PyO3 know that it is a python function.
+The `#[pyfunction]` macro indicates to PyO3 that this is a Python function.
-before we can use it in python we need to add it to our module that we will import in python.
+Before we can use it in Python, we need to add it to our module, which we will import in Python.

-To add it to the module it needs to be wrapped into the public function.
+To add it to the module, it needs to be wrapped into a function, as follows:
-this is done by:
 ```
 #[pymodule]
 fn intro_py_rs(_py: Python, m: &PyModule) -> PyResult<()> {
     m.add_function(wrap_pyfunction!(hello_world, m)?)?;
 }
 ```
-This function needs to have the same name as the name in the `cargo.toml`,
+This function needs to have the same name as the name in `Cargo.toml`,
-so Rust knows where our entry is when building the package
+so Rust knows where our entry point is when building the package.
 #### Exercise 1.1
-fill in the function `hello_world`, with the given input `"hello ... from rust"`
+Fill in the function `hello_world` that will return a string :`hello ... from rust`.

 #### Compile to python
-When the function is complete enough to be testen in python you can compile it to the python env.
+When the function is complete enough to be tested in Python, you can compile it to the Python environment.

-go to the folder `cd intro_py_rs` and compile: `maturin develop` and starts compiling.
+Go to the folder `cd intro_py_rs` and compile with: `maturin develop`.
-When compiler finishes (when error appears, you need to fix the error 😃) start a python console within your environment.
+When the compiler finishes (if an error appears, you need to fix the error 😃),
-with the following you can test the code.
+start a Python console within your environment.
+With the following, you can test the code:
 ```
 >> from intro_py_rs import hello_world
->> hellow_world("Name")
+>> hello_world("Name")
 ```
-PyO3 has alot of different conversion to be able to raise for example exceptions for python in rust.
+Due to the difference in error handling from python and rust, PyO3 has special errors to communicate to Python.
-for our `hello_world` we can use
+For example `ValueError` for Python in Rust, for our `hello_world`, we can use:
 `use pyo3::exceptions::PyValueError;` PyO3 has big list of conversions for python objects.
 [exceptions Pyo3](https://pyo3.rs/v0.11.0/exception)

 #### Exercise 1.2
-add the exception to the hello world when we give it an empty string.
+Add an exception to the hello_world function when we give it an empty string. (you can use the `.trim().is_empty()`)

 <details>
 <summary>Solution Exercise 1</summary>